praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/WordManifoldsApi.md

 Add new words.

 Add new words to the manifold that are similar to existing words and save the manifold.
-Warning! - Because this operation saves the updated word manifold it could take a few seconds to complete.
+Warning! - Because this operation saves the updated word manifold to the store it could take a few seconds to complete.

 ### Example
 ```python